rajib-sadhu/random-cricketer/README.md

 # random-cricketer
-This Site Create fo testing and feedback
+This Site Create fo testing and feedback from users